oroinc/documentation/backend/entities/customize-datagrids/backend/references-in-configuration.rst

 References in YAML Configuration
 ================================

-You can use a static method call, a service method call and class constant access in YAML datagrid configuration.
+You can use a static method call, a service method call, and class constant access in the YAML datagrid configuration.
-These references will be called by `SystemAwareResolver` while building the datagrid in datagrid manager.
+These references will be called by `SystemAwareResolver` while building the datagrid in the datagrid manager.

 References types
 ----------------